gdias/Angular-Modules-Bootsrap/README.md

 - Server API ExpressJS
 - Database MongoDB
 - Json Web Token Authentication
-- Module pattern with Browserify
+- Module pattern Browserify
+- Account part ready (Create, Sign In, Retrieve password)
 - Use uglify for validate and compress JS code
 - Sass builder (node-sass) and minifying
-- Angular minifier mod

 ### Before start
 Be sure to have an MongoDB server ready for use this bootstrap.
 You can use this command for start mongoDB server
 > mongod